mx601595686/post-stream/README.md

 # post-stream
-Send number, string, boolean, null, undefined, object, buffer and stream to a stream efficiently and conveniently.
+Send number, string, boolean, null, undefined, object, buffer or stream to a stream efficiently and conveniently.

 ---
 ## API